Warren Ellis (musician)

 Warren Ellis (born 14 February 1965) is an Australian musician and composer.
 He is a member of the rock groups Dirty Three and Nick Cave and the Bad Seeds.
-He also performed with the band Grinderman until its disbandment in 2013.
-He has also composed film scores with long-time friend, collaborator and band-mate Nick Cave.
+He performed with the band Grinderman until its disbandment in 2013, and has composed film scores with long-time friend, collaborator and band-mate Nick Cave.
 Ellis plays the violin, piano, accordion, bouzouki, guitar, flute, mandolin, mandocello and viola.
 He has been a member of Nick Cave and the Bad Seeds since 1994.